apache/datasketches-postgresql/README.md

 	-------------------------
 	        2.00000000496705

-### Estimating quanitles, ranks and histograms with KLL sketch
+### Estimating quantiles, ranks and histograms with KLL sketch

 Table "normal" has 1 million values from the normal (Gaussian) distribution with mean=0 and stddev=1.
 We can build a sketch, which represents the distribution: